shirat74/dvipdfm-x/README.md

 multi-byte character encodings such as pTeX, upTeX, XeTeX, and Omega.
 HLaTeX and CJK-LaTeX users are required to have those files to be installed.
 SubFont Definition Files are available as a part of `ttfutils` package for TeX Live users.

 ### Adobe Glyph List and ToUnicode Mapping

+Anyone who want to use Type1 font should install Adobe Glyph List which is provided by `glyphlist` package for TeX Live. pTeX users are usually required to install ToUnicode Mappings which is contained in `adobemapping` package.

 The Adobe Glyph List (AGL) describes correspondence between PostScript glyph names (e.g., AE, Aacute, ...) and it's Unicode character sequences.
 Some features described in the section "Unicode Support" requires this file.

 Dvipdfmx looks for the file `glyphlist.txt` when conversion from